sidharthmirch/lanka-mapper/README.md

-# Lanka Mapper

-Lanka Mapper aggregates Sri Lankan datasets and plots them in an interactive map and chart view.
+This project aggregates Sri Lankan datasets and plots them in an interactive web view.

 Credits